tengrommel/GO_Cloud_Computing/Concurrency/Chapter4_Concurrency_Patterns_in_Go/note.md

 The runtime handles multiplexing the goroutines onto any number of operating system threads so that we don't often have to worry about that level of abstraction.

+## The or-channel
+>At times you may find yourself wanting to combine one or more done channels into a single done channel that closes if any of its component channels close.

+1. It is perfectly acceptable, albeit verbose, to write a select statement that performs this coupling;
+2. however, sometimes you can’t know the number of done channels you’re working with at runtime.